ruanyf/react-testing-demo/README.md

 You may feel `app.props.children[0].props.children` intimidating, but it is not.
 Each React component instance has a `props.children` property which contains its all children components.
 The first `props.children` of `App` is `h1` element whose `props.children` property is the text of the title.

 The second test case is to test `TodoItem` has no `todo-done` class.
-This time, we modify the function `shallowRender` to receive properties.
+This time, we modify the function `shallowRender` to accept properties.

 ```javascript
 import TestUtils from 'react-addons-test-utils';